Bachelor of Science (B.S.)

 Applied Learning:

-As a radiologic sciences major, you’ll gain hands-on clinical experience through interdisciplinary program course work and collaborate with students in other health care disciplines.
-The College of Nursing and Health Professions also has several affiliation agreements with local inpatient and outpatient health care organizations that open up opportunities for you to learn and practice in a professional health care environment.
+As a radiologic sciences major, you’ll gain hands-on clinical experience in a variety of clinical settings.
+The radiologic sciences program has affiliation agreements with local inpatient and outpatient health care organizations that open up opportunities to learn and practice in a professional health care environment, and equip you for the demands of the profession.

 Excellence With a Personal Touch: